-Using Moira in your own app#
+Using Moira in Your Own App

 Configuring Moira#

-• #define PRECISE_TIMING true
+• #define MOIRA_PRECISE_TIMING true

-• #define VIRTUAL_API false
+• #define MOIRA_VIRTUAL_API false

-• #define EMULATE_ADDRESS_ERROR true
+• #define MOIRA_EMULATE_ADDRESS_ERROR true

-The M68000 and the M68010 signal an address error when a word or longword access to an odd address is attempted.
-Since some Amiga titles rely on this behavior, address error emulation is enabled in vAmiga.
+The M68000 and M68010 generate an address error when a word or longword access is attempted at an odd address.
+Since some Amiga titles depend on this behavior, vAmiga enables address error emulation to ensure accurate compatibility.

-• #define EMULATE_FC true
+• #define MOIRA_EMULATE_FC true

-• #define ENABLE_DASM true
+• #define MOIRA_ENABLE_DASM true

-• #define BUILD_INSTR_INFO_TABLE false
+• #define MOIRA_BUILD_INSTR_INFO_TABLE false

-• #define MIMIC_MUSASHI false
+• #define MOIRA_MIMIC_MUSASHI false

 Subclassing Moira#